 NMPB Scheme for Medicinal Plants

-India is a habitat for various medicinal plants which provides sustenance and health benefits to the significant population since centuries.
-Medicinal plants had gained a great deal of global attention during the recent years, and there has been a considerable demand for it in both national and international markets.
+India is a habitat for various medicinal plants which provides sustenance and health benefits to the significant population for centuries.
+Medicinal plants had gained a great deal of global attention in recent years, and there has been a considerable demand for them in both national and international markets.
 Major species used for trading are resourced from the wild source, and they are extracted using destructive methods.

-Ministry of AYUSH (Ayurveda, Yoga & Naturopathy, Unani, Siddha & Homeopathy), Government of India has established National Medicinal Plants Board (NMPB) to promote development and cultivation of medicinal plants and to harmonise the development activities between several ministries/departments/organisations.
-The board has been implementing various schemes and policies for the MSMEs to grow, preserve and market the medicinal plants.
-Central Sector Scheme for Conservation, Development and Sustainable Management of Medicinal Plants is one such scheme launched by NMPB to focus on cultivation and protection of medicinal plants.
+Ministry of AYUSH (Ayurveda, Yoga & Naturopathy, Unani, Siddha & Homeopathy), Government of India has established National Medicinal Plants Board (NMPB) to promote the development and cultivation of medicinal plants and to harmonize the development activities between several ministries/departments/organizations.
+The board has been implementing various schemes and policies for the MSMEs to grow, preserve, and market medicinal plants.
+Central Sector Scheme for Conservation, Development, and Sustainable Management of Medicinal Plants is one such scheme launched by NMPB to focus on the cultivation and protection of medicinal plants.

 Objective of the Scheme